Dedan Kimathi

 Dedan Kĩmathi Waciũri (born Kĩmathi Waciũri; 31 October 1920 – 18 February 1957) was the leader of the Kenya Land and Freedom Army during the Mau Mau Uprising (1952–1960) against the British colonial rule in Kenya in the 1950s.
 He was captured by the British in 1956 and executed in 1957.
 Kenya gained independence in 1963.
-Kĩmathi, is credited with leading efforts to create formal military structures within the Mau Mau, and convening a war council in 1953.
+Kĩmathi is credited with leading efforts to create formal military structures within the Mau Mau, and convening a war council in 1953.
 He, along with Baimungi M'marete, Musa Mwariama, Kubu Kubu, General China and Mũthoni Kīrīma, was one of the Field Marshals.

-Kenyan nationalists view him as a freedom fighter in the Kenyan struggle for independence, while the British colonial authorities labeled Kĩmathi as a terrorist, and according to historian David Anderson "did all they could to besmirch his reputation."
+Kenyan nationalists view him as a freedom fighter in the Kenyan struggle for independence, while the British colonial authorities labelled Kĩmathi as a terrorist, and according to historian David Anderson "did all they could to besmirch his reputation."
 Despite being viewed negatively by Kenya's first two presidents, Jomo Kenyatta and Daniel arap Moi, Kĩmathi and his fellow Mau Mau rebels were officially recognised as heroes in the struggle for Kenyan independence under the Mwai Kibaki administration, culminating in the unveiling of a Kĩmathi statue in 2007.
 This was reinforced by the passage of a new Constitution in 2010 calling for recognition of national heroes.

+Ethnicity

+Kimathi belonged to the Ambu Clan, one of the nine clans that make the Kikuyu, Kenyas largest ethnic group, which is concentrated mainly in the central part of the East African Country.

 Early life

-Kĩmathi was likely born around 1920 in today's Nyeri County, where his father, valuing education, sent him to school.
+Kĩmathi was born on 31st October 1920 in Thege village near Nyeri County in central Kenya, where his father, valuing education, sent him to school.
+He entered elementary school at the age of fifteen and went to join the church of Scotland mission secondary school in the region but later dropped out.
 Kĩmathi excelled and his skills in writing and speech were noted.
 Anderson writes however that Kĩmathi was fiercely competitive, bullying, and frequently disciplined by teachers.
 Kĩmathi traveled to Nairobi in the late 1930s and joined the British army in 1940 but, according to Anderson, was discharged after one month, allegedly for drunkenness and violence.
 He moved from job to job, from swineherd to primary school teacher, from which he was reportedly dismissed after accusations of violence against his pupils.